Kinesiology Taping for the Canine The Basics: Part 1

 CHI INSTITUTE

-TRADITIONAL CHINESE VETERINARY MEDICINE
+TRADITIONAL CHINESE VETERINARY MEDICINEIVAPM

 IRONMAN

-A little about me...
+SCHOOL OF VETERINARY MEDICINEA little about me...
 I like to keep busy.

-p.2
+p.2 -

-p.3
+p.3 p.3

 Course Objectives